Cloudneeti/Cloudneeti_SaaS_Docs/docs/gettingStarted/howItWorks.md

 Resource is not compliant with the policy.

 **Security Policy Status:** Security Policy Status is determined based on the number of compliant resources.
-The policy is assigned a “Pass”, “Warn”, “Fail”, "Prerequisite", "Manual" or “No resources” status based on Resource Status for relevant to this cloud policy
+The policy is assigned a “Pass”,  “Pass(O)”, “Warn”, “Fail”, "Prerequisite", "Manual" or “No resources” status based on Resource Status for relevant to this cloud policy
 resources:

 -   “Pass” status is assigned when configurations of all resources have “Pass” status.

--   “Pass(O)” status is assigned when user overrides status.
+-   “Pass(O)” status is assigned when user overrides the securty policy status.

 -   “Warn” status is assigned to a security policy when configurations of some resources have “Pass” status and the other resources have “Fail” status.